abundantRuby/STOCKBOT/README.md

 The Individual Screener is designed for in-depth analysis of individual stocks, and provides a visual representation of the buy and sell signals.

-Users can specify a start_date, prompting the bot to generate a graph encompassing the calculations and data from the designated time period.
+Users can specify a start_date, which prompts the bot to generate a graph with the calculations and data from the designated time period.

 The screener includes three different graphs:

-- Top Graph: Displays stock price alongside moving averages, depicting buy signals (green triangle) and sell signals (red triangle).
+- Top Graph: Displays stock price along with moving averages, depicting buy signals (green triangle) and sell signals (red triangle).
-- Middle Graph: Illustrates additional technical indicators, including RSI, overbought and oversold levels, as well as support and resistance levels.
+- Middle Graph: Illustrates other technical indicators, including RSI, overbought and oversold levels, and support and resistance levels.
 - Bottom Graph: Shows stock volume, which currently has no impact on the bot's decision-making.
-It simply serves as additional information on unused space.
+It simply serves as more info on unused space.

 In these examples, the bot is displaying all data and calculations since 2020.